 Most in-ceiling speakers are passive, but determining whether you need an amplifier or receiver will depend primarily on your intended use.
 Let’s look at the differences in these devices, why you need them, and whether there are exceptions to the rule.
 And a quick note, while this article focuses on in-ceiling speakers, we have more info on in-wall speakers available if you’re interested.

 The majority of the in-ceiling speakers on the market today are considered passive speakers.
 But what does this mean to your home theater set up and the supplies you need to make it operational?
-You can read more about the differences in active and passive speakers elsewhere on our site, but the basics are:
+You can read more about the differences in active and passive speakers, but the basics are:

 Active speakers, alternately referred to as “powered speakers”, are those that come with a built-in amplifier.
 These speakers do not require the support of an external amplifier or receiver.